helen3121433/UCB_NFT_Project/README.md

 blockchain ecosystem.

 ## Questions to answer
-1. What types of NFTs are popular in the market or are becoming increasingly popular?
+1. What types of NFTs are popular on the Solana platform ?
 2. How is the value of NFT’s measured and predicted using exploratory data analysis of market data?